-Physician assistants are healthcare professionals trained in intensive programs that mirror the medical model of physician education and that must be accredited by the ARC-PA.
-Prior to entering clinical practice, a new graduate must take a national certification examination developed by the National Commission on Certification of Physician Assistants in conjunction with the National Board of Medical Examiners.
+Physician assistants are healthcare professionals trained in intensive programs that mirror the medical model of physician education that must be accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Prior to entering clinical practice, a new graduate must take the Physician Assistant National Certification Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).

 Once certified by the NCCPA, the PA enters into a ten-year certification maintenance program comprised of five two-year cycles.
 During each of the first four two-year cycle, one must earn at least 100 CME credits that includes 50 Category 1 CME credits, 20 of which must be earned through self-assessment (SA) or performance improvement CME (PI-CME).
 By the end of the first four two-year cycles, each certified PA must have earned 40 credits through PI-CME activities and 40 credits through SA activities.
 In the final cycle, there is no SA or PI-CME requirement but half of the 100 CME credits earned must be Category 1 CME credits.
 At the completion of the ten-year cycle, each certified PA is required to take and pass the Physician Assistant National Recertification Examination (PANRE).

 Graduation from an ARC-PA accredited training program and NCCPA certification are required at the time of making an application for licensure to practice medicine in collaboration with a physician in all states and U.S. Territories.
 The licensed physician must be approved by the appropriate state medical board to supervise a PA and delegate prescriptive privileges, and the PA must be licensed by the same state medical board to provide the delegated services.
 Within Texas the authorizing boards are the Texas Medical Board and the Texas Physician Assistant Board.